-Flight prices can change while you search but there is no reason to believe that the number of searches you perform influence the price.
+Flight prices can change while you search, but there is no reason to believe that the number of searches you perform influences the cost.

 Why do flight ticket prices fluctuate?

-Flight ticket prices may change and fluctuate due to changes in availability, technical errors and due to differences between cached and real availability.
+Flight ticket prices may change and fluctuate due to changes in availability, technical errors, and differences between cached and actual availability.

 What if I book a flight and the price goes down?

-Generally speaking flight price will increase as you move closer to departure.
-Should you however find that you for example miss a campaign fare by a couple of hours you should look into if there is a 24-hour grace period for refunds in your market.
+Generally speaking, flight prices will increase as you move closer to departure.
+If you miss a campaign fare by a couple of hours, you should look into if there is a 24-hour grace period for refunds in your market.

-Do ticket prices go down closer to flight?
+Do ticket prices go down closer to the flight?

 Do flight prices go down on Tuesday?

-Flight prices are determined by supply and demand and I have never seen any hard evidence that one particular weekday would be a superior day for booking a flight.
+Flight prices are determined by supply and demand, and I have never seen any hard evidence that one particular weekday would be a better day for booking a flight.

 Do flight prices change throughout the day?

-Flight prices can change at any time as prices are dynamic and follow availability in any given price or booking class.
+Flight prices can change anytime as prices are dynamic and follow availability in any given price or booking class.